In this article:

 3. Drink more water

-Thus, you must try to maintain an optimal fluid intake throughout the day to keep your hair cells healthy and well functioning.
+Thus, you must try to maintain optimal fluid intake throughout the day to keep your hair cells healthy and well functioning.

-4. Recognize stress triggers
+4. Manage stress

-Aside from health complications, stress can affect the texture, appearance, and quality of your hair.
+Stress can affect the texture, appearance, and quality of your hair.
 Increased stress prematurely initiates the resting phase of your hair follicles and keeps your hair from growing long and strong.

 People who take a lot of stress or go through some extreme trauma often experience excessive shedding of hair, and the only way to counter this hair loss is to bring the stress levels under control.